 Fully detailed upgrade guidance can be found in the Upgrading SIMP portion of the User's Guide.

-Warning: You must have at least 2.2GB of free RAM on your system to upgrade to this release due to the migration to the Clojure-based Puppet Server.
+Warning: You must have at least 2.2GB of free RAM on your system to upgrade to this release.

-Note: Upgrading from releases older than 4.0 is not supported.
+Note: Upgrading from releases older than 5.0 is not supported.